Teamfight Tactics guide – TFT patch 9.15 tips

 - 4) Before every draft stage, try to memorise what the champions you have on your team look like.
 It’ll take a few games to work out which champion you’re looking for, so use the mini-map at the bottom right of the screen to remind yourself, or scout other player’s boards for a way to scupper their plans.

-- 5) Speaking of other team comps, high level players buy and sell units they may not want.
-This is because you’re denying your opponents their choice of champions, which can be good mid-late game.
+- 5) Speaking of other team comps, high-level players buy and sell units they may not want.
+This is because you’re denying your opponents their choice of champions, which can be good for the mid-late game.
 You can always sell them back and earn back the spent gold if needed.

 - 6) Make sure you use the mini-map so that you get a look at enemy team compositions.
 You can do this by using the mini-map at the bottom right-hand corner of the screen, or by using the hotkeys 1 and 2.